Last updated: November 15, 2025

 MACD divergence with support and resistance strategy

-• Identify a key area: First, find a strong, pre-existing support zone on your chart.
+• Identify a key area: First, find a strong, pre-existing support zone on the chart.

 • Spot the divergence: As price approaches to test this zone, observe for a new lower low on the chart, while the MACD histogram forms a higher low.